 How to get there?

 Beach lovers will surely like Dawei peninsula.
-Although there are only few certified accommodations, it is well worth the trip.
+Although there are only a few certified accommodations, it is well worth the trip.
 You won’t find many foreigners there, so locals (especially the children) are extremely enthusiastic to see foreigners.
 Hire a motorcycle and head to the magnificent beaches and explore Dawei peninsula.

 Best Beaches at Dawei peninsula